 2) The recommended (revised) "O" ring package from Chevrolet, part # (part # 272-4674) was inadequate.

-Pictured above is the high side compressor connection.
-Examine both connections (including the "O" ring seats) for pits, unevenness and or cracks. .
+Pictured below is the high side compressor connection.
+Examine both connections (including the "O" ring seats) for pits, unevenness and or cracks.

-Place a straight edge against the compressor-mounting surface.
-The object is to make sure the mating surfaces are smooth and absolutely level.
+Place a straight edge against the compressor-mounting surface. (photograph below) The object is to make sure the mating surfaces are smooth and absolutely level.

 Examine the hose connections.
 Remove any imperfections with emery cloth.

-After ensuring that compressor body is level and both connections are clean, a dry non "O" ring fit is the next step.
+After ensuring that compressor body is level and both connections are clean, a dry (without an "O" ring) fit is the next step. (red arrow photograph below)

 Fit the A/C pipe connections individually to the compressor by hand.
 Make sure both connections align parallel with the compressor's mating surface.
 They must not tilt or rock.
 They must be flush with the mating surface of the compressor along the entire circumference of the compressor.
 If they are not, fix the problem or replace the part or parts in question.

 If you proceed without fixing this problem, the connection will leak.